2012 Formula One World Championship: Round 5 – Spain Circuit de Barcelona-Catalunya

-Round 6 – Monaco
+Round 6 – Monaco Circuit de Monaco

 Although Schumacher qualified in pole, he received a five-grid penalty due to a collision with Bruno Senna.
 He also retired from the race.

 For the second consecutive race, the fastest driver in qualifying did not start the race from pole.
 Michael Schumacher set the fastest time, but a five-place grid penalty left him sixth overall.
 Two hours before the race, protests against parts introduced onto the floor of the Red Bull RB8 left team principal Christian Horner with a choice: to change the offending parts and start both cars from the pit lane, guaranteeing that any result the team recorded would be preserved; or to leave the parts on the car, allowing both drivers to start the race from the positions they qualified in, but risking a post-race exclusion.
 Horner ultimately chose the latter option, and Mark Webber started from pole, establishing an early lead over Nico Rosberg as a first-corner accident eliminated four cars.
 The race was run under the constant threat of rain, with drivers trying to extend the life of their tyres to avoid being forced to make an additional stop and falling down the order.
 The rain never materialised, though Jean-Éric Vergne was observed using a set of intermediate tyres late in the race.
 The variety of strategies used by the front-runners resulted in the last ten laps being contested with the top six cars running nose-to-tail.
 Webber visibly faded in the final laps, but held on when the following cars were momentarily pinned behind the slow-moving Heikki Kovalainen.
 Webber won the race – his second on the streets of Monaco – with Rosberg second and Fernando Alonso third, the result giving Alonso a three-point lead in the championship.
 Red Bull Racing maintained their lead in the Constructors' Championship as rival teams chose not to follow through on the threat of their pre-race protest, while Kovalainen finished thirteenth to see Caterham overtake Marussia for tenth place.
 Elsewhere, Spanish Grand Prix winner Pastor Maldonado was given a ten-place grid penalty for an incident that saw him clip Sergio Pérez.
 Combined with a five-place penalty for changing his gearbox, Maldonado started from the back row of the grid where he was eliminated in the first-corner accident.

 "It really pisses me off, to be honest, because the car has passed every single technical regulation after the race.
 All of the teams that were against it did not make any protest after Monaco.
 The car passed the test after Bahrain, the car passed the test after Monaco, and now there has been a clarification on the rule.
 And the rule now is different.
 We had a car which was legal for the first part of the season.
 And now the rule has been changed and we'll start again."

 — Mark Webber's response to claims he won the Monaco Grand Prix with an "illegal car".